-The primary endpoint is hospital admission or death related to suspected COVID-19 infection.
-The primary analysis will be a Bayesian generalised linear model of the primary outcome regressed on treatment and stratification covariates (age, comorbidity).
-Let θ_j denote the log odds ratio comparing the odds of hospitalisation/death for persons in treatment group j versus persons in the Usual Care arm.
-A corresponding Bayesian posterior distribution will be derived for the estimated log odds ratio.
-The primary analysis for intervention j will test the following hypothesis:
+The primary outcome of time to recovery is defined as the first instance that a participant reports feeling recovered.
+The corresponding primary analysis for this outcome is a Bayesian piecewise exponential model, with time to recovery regressed on treatment and stratification covariates (age, comorbidity).
+Let θ_i denote the log hazards ratio comparing the hazards of recovery for participants in treatment group j versus participants in the Usual Care arm.
+A corresponding Bayesian posterior distribution will be derived for the estimated log hazards ratio.
+The first coprimary analysis for intervention j will test the following hypothesis:

-$$H_0: \theta_j \ge 0$$ $$H_1: \theta_j < 0$$
+H10:

+$$\theta_j \le 0$$

+H11: $\theta_i > 0$

-If the Bayesian posterior probability of superiority for a treatment versus Usual Care is sufficiently large (e.g. ≥ 0.99), the null hypothesis will be rejected and the intervention will be deemed superior to Usual Care.
+If the Bayesian posterior probability of superiority (a log hazards ratio greater than 0 corresponding to quicker recovery) for a treatment versus Usual Care is sufficiently large (e.g. \geq 0.99), the null hypothesis will be rejected and the intervention will be deemed superior to Usual Care with respect to time to recovery.
 The exact threshold of the superiority decision criterion (e.g. 0.99) will be determined a priori via simulation to control the one-sided Type I error of the study at approximately 0.025, and will be specified in the Adaptive Design Report (Appendix to the M-SAP).
 The Adaptive Design Report will also specify appropriate methodology for the primary analysis when the Usual Care arm is replaced by a superior treatment, and for when the comparison of a treatment versus Usual Care includes non-concurrent randomisations.